paulpdaniels/rx.wamp/README.md

 ##### New in version 0.3!

-You can now pass your connection observable directly into your subscription so that it will persist across sessions
+You can now pass your connection observable directly into your registration so that it will persist across sessions

 ```javascript